robinsmith-source/sdi/docs/chapters/server-initialization.md

 1. Generate the `gen/userData.rendered.yml` file with your specified values substituted for the variables.
 2. Pass this rendered YAML content to the Hetzner Cloud server during its creation.

-## 4. Exercise: Securing Your Server with fail2ban
+## 4. Securing Your Server with fail2ban

 Fail2ban is a powerful tool that helps protect your server from brute-force attacks by monitoring log files and banning IPs that show malicious signs.